geekrelief/gdnim/README.md

 persist data with Watcher.

 To set up a component for reloading, the component needs to:
  - call `hot.register` which registers the component name with the Watcher node.
 Typically, done when or after `enter_tree()` runs, so the component can find the Watcher.
-If you run `./build gencomp`, the template does this automatically.
+If you run `./build gencomp`, the template generated nim file will include register for you.
  - `hot.register` has two versions.
 A simple register that is called with the component name, where the node expects to manage its own reload process, and a one where you can specify another node responsible for saving and reloading the component.
  - to persist data between reloads Watcher needs to call a saver proc and loader proc on nodes.
- - by default the saver proc is named `reload`, that returns `seq[byte]`, with a `{.gdExport.}` pragma so Watcher can find it
+ - by default the saver proc is a callback in your component class named `hot_unload`, that returns `seq[byte]`, with a `{.gdExport.}` pragma so Watcher can find it.
  - the saver proc uses the hot.save macro to specify member fields to save e.g. `save(self.data)`.
 Valid data types are anything msgpack4nim accepts.
+ - the loader proc is only specified if the more complex register method is used.
  - to reload the data, after registering you can call the `hot.load` macro like `register(comp)?.load(self.data)`.
 Watcher will return previously persisted data after a component is registered so the node can complete initialization.
  - for situations where you want to be able to reload a component but the responsiblity for persisting its data falls on some other component pass the saver/loader node and saver/loader proc to `register`.
-See the `components/gun.nim` example.
+See the `hot.nim`.
 You might want to instance multiple copies of a component and group their data together for persistence.
 Watcher has a table for all persisted data indexed by the component name.
+ - Components can be independently hot reloaded as long as they don't share an ancestor/descendant relationship in the scene hierarchy.
+If a component A has another component B as a descendant, you'll need to persist B's data when A is unloaded.

 When a component is compiled it generates a library file (safe dll).
 If the godot editor is not in focus with the project opened the safe dll can be copied to the hot dll path.
 Otherwise, you'll get a warning that the dll can't be moved and reload will fail.

 When the project application is running, update and build the components.
 Watcher will check if safe dll is newer than hot dll and start a reload if so.

 ### Nim notes ###